MarketDataApp/documentation/sheets-add-on/dates-and-times.md

 ## Relative Dates and Times

 Relative dates allow Market Data formulas to continually modify the date sent to the formula based on the current date.
-The only keywords currently supported at present are `today` and `yesterday`, but additional keywords and key phrases are planeed for the future.
+The only keywords currently supported at present are `today`, `yesterday`, and `ago`, but additional keywords and key phrases are planeed for the future.

+- **Time-based Parameters** Time keyphrases let you select a specific time of day, relative to the current time.
+Time-based parameters are typically used to model intraday stock movements.

+  - `now` The current time.
+Use this keyword to select the current open candle, for example.
+This is the same as the Google Sheets built-in formula `now()`.
+Please note that due to technical limitations by Google Sheets , `now()` cannot be embedded in or refrenced by any Market Data formula.
+Use the `now` relative keyword as a replacement.

+  - `[number] minutes ago` The `minutes ago` keyword lets you select a relative time, _n_ minutes before the current time.
+For example, if the time is 10:00 AM then `30 minutes ago` would refer to 9:30 AM of the current day.

+  - `[number] hours ago` The `hours ago` keyword lets you select a relative time, _n_ hours before the current time.
+For example, if the time is 4:00 PM then `4 hours ago` would refer to 12:00 PM of the current day.

 - **Daily Parameters** Daily keyphrases let you select a specific day, relative to the current day.